Sparshr04/Crackey/README.md

 Training involves configuring your model, dataset, and training parameters.

-1.  **Prepare your dataset:** Ensure your Roboflow dataset is downloaded and placed in the correct directory, and your data.yaml file is configured to point to the train, val, and test (optional) image directories and defines your classes.
+1.  **Prepare your dataset:** Ensure your Roboflow dataset is downloaded and placed in the correct directory, and your data.yaml file is configured to point to the train, val, and test image directories and defines your classes.

-2.  **Choose a pre-trained model (optional but recommended):** You can start training from a pre-trained YOLOv12 (or YOLOv8) model checkpoint to leverage transfer learning.
-Common options include yolov8n.pt (nano), yolov8s.pt (small), etc. Place this .pt file in your project root or a designated weights/ directory.
+2.  **Choose a pre-trained model (optional but recommended):** You can start training from a pre-trained YOLOv12 model checkpoint to leverage transfer learning.
+Common options include yolov12n.pt (nano), yolov12s.pt (small), etc. Place this .pt file in your project root or a designated weights/ directory.

-3.  yolo train model=yolov12.pt data=data.yaml epochs=100 imgsz=640 batch=16 name=yolov12\_crack\_detection**Explanation of arguments:Monitoring Training:** Training progress, metrics (mAP, loss), and visualizations will be saved in the runs/train/your\_run\_name/ directory.
+3.  yolo train model=yolov12n.pt data=data.yaml epochs=100 imgsz=640 batch=16 **Explanation of arguments:Monitoring Training:** Training progress, metrics (mAP, loss), and visualizations will be saved in the runs/train/your\_run\_name/ directory.
 You can also monitor training with TensorBoard:tensorboard --logdir runs/trainThen open your web browser and navigate to the address provided by TensorBoard (usually http://localhost:6006).

     *   yolo train: The command to start training (for Ultralytics YOLO).